Pound sterling: Crown Dependencies and British Overseas Territories

-The currency of all the Crown Dependencies and most British Overseas Territories is either sterling or is pegged to sterling at par.
-These are Jersey, Guernsey, the Isle of Man, the Falkland Islands, Gibraltar, South Georgia and the South Sandwich Islands, Saint Helena and the British Antarctic Territory, and Tristan da Cunha.
+The currency of all the Crown Dependencies (Guernsey, Jersey, Isle of Man) and a third of British Overseas Territories (British Antarctic Territory; Falkland Islands and South Georgia and the South Sandwich Islands; Gibraltar; and Saint Helena, Ascension and Tristan da Cunha) is either sterling or pegged to sterling at par.

-Some British Overseas Territories have a local currency that is pegged to the U.S. dollar or the New Zealand dollar.
+The other British Overseas Territories have a local currency that is pegged to the U.S. dollar or the New Zealand dollar.
 The Sovereign Base Areas of Akrotiri and Dhekelia (in Cyprus) use the euro.

 Subdivisions and other units

 Decimal coinage

 Since decimalisation on Decimal Day in 1971, the pound has been divided into 100 pence (denoted on coinage, until 1981, as "new pence").
 The symbol for the penny is "p"; hence an amount such as 50p (£0.50) properly pronounced "fifty pence" is often pronounced "fifty pee" /fɪfti piː/.
 The old sign d was not reused for the new penny in order to avoid confusion between the two units.
 A decimal halfpenny (1/2p, worth 1.2 old pennies) was issued until 1984 but was withdrawn due to inflation.